California College Promise Grant

 You must re-apply each academic year.
 The 2019-2020 the California College Promise Grant covers Summer 2019, Fall 2019, and Spring 2020.

 Students completing the FAFSA/Dream Act application will have their California College Promise Grant eligibility automatically determined.
 The California College Promise Grant will automatically appear in the student’s awards if eligible.
 When students register for classes, the $46/unit enrollment fees will be waived.
 An award notification will be sent by the Financial Aid Office once eligibility is determined.
-Students may also check their financial aid award status on the Eagle Advisor account.
+Students may also check their financial aid award status on their Financial Aid Checklist.

 Important CCP Grant changes